louisalder/Tech-Support-Tools/README.md

 # TechSupport-Tools

-## <b>About</b>
+## About

 The software is used to speed up the gathering information element of a technical support ticket.
-The software extracts machine information such as OS version info, machine specs, installed software, network details (hostname, ip address, etc.) and puts it into a single combined txt file.
+The software extracts machine information such as OS version info, machine specs, installed software, etc. See the below section for full functionality.

 The program uses a mix of python libraries, and embedded poweshell scripts to gather the information.

+The program was created in 2022 as a project for university.
+This is no longer being maintained and is provided here as part of my portfolio to showcase a python project.
+Feel free to explore the code, but please note that it may not be up-to-date with the latest technologies or practices.

 ### What does the software gather?

+The software currently enables the user to easily gather the following quickly:

 1. Hardware info, RAM, CPU, etc.
 2. OS Version, build etc.